-Hezbollah warns Israel will ‘pay price’ after fighters, civilians killed
+Hezbollah fires rockets at northern Israel in response to Lebanon attacks

 The UN peacekeeping force deployed along the Lebanon-Israel border, known as UNIFIL, expressed concerns over the latest “exchanges of fire”.

-“Attacks targeting civilians are violations of international law and constitute war crimes,” UNIFIL’s spokesman Andrea Tenenti said in a statement.
+“Attacks targeting civilians are violations of international law and constitute war crimes,” UNIFIL’s spokesperson Andrea Tenenti said in a statement.
 “The devastation, loss of life, and injuries witnessed are deeply concerning.”

 Both sides have said they do not seek all-out war.